linebender/parley/README.md

 Swash's implementation is faster but less complete and tested than Harfbuzz and Rustybuzz.

 Swash also implements font parsing, scaling, and hinting.
-This part of Swash is now superseeded by Skrifa: the implementation in Skrifa is directly descended from the one in Swash.
+This part of Swash is now superseded by Skrifa: the implementation in Skrifa is directly descended from the one in Swash.

 ### Parley